elmoritz/swift-on-server-one-click-deployment/.github/remote-scripts/README.md

 **The script is automatically uploaded and updated before each use.**

 The GitHub Actions workflows automatically:
-1. Upload the latest `server-manager.swift` to your deployment directory
+1. Upload the latest `server-manager.swift` to the user's home directory (`~/server-manager.swift`)
 2. Make it executable with `chmod +x`
 3. Run the appropriate command

-The script will be located at: `{DEPLOY_PATH}/server-manager.swift` (default: `/opt/todos-app/server-manager.swift`)

-This ensures you always use the latest version from your repository.
+This ensures you always use the latest version from your repository without needing write permissions to the deployment directory.

 ## Available Scripts